jazzyjester/Snake-Assembly-Project/README.md

 #Intro
 I created this game back in 2006.

-its vert old project and it can be run with DosBox
+its very old project and it can be run with DosBox

 Here are some screenshhots from the game.
 ![](https://raw.githubusercontent.com/jazzyjester/Snake-Assembly-Project/master/img1.png)